 The global cruise-line industry has also grown steadily.
 The new container terminal makes provision for a dedicated, cruise-vessel berth.
 This development will facilitate an expansion of this market.

 Imports of new and second-hand vehicles have grown steadily.
 A tract of land that could accommodate 3,500 vehicles has been identified for acquisition.

 Around 80 percent of global trade by volume, and over 70 percent of global trade by value, is seaborne.
 Some 90 percent of Africa’s imports and exports are conducted by sea.
 The African Development Bank has forecast that port-throughput in Africa will rise from 265 million tonnes in 2009 to more than 2 billion tonnes in 2040.

-The southern African region constitutes 41% of Africa’s container throughput and is thus a critical player in the growth of the African continent.
+The southern African region constitutes 41 percent of Africa’s container throughput and is thus a critical player in the growth of the African continent.

-During the past two decades, Namport has made great strides in growing in size and significance from a minor national port to a key role player in the SADC region.
+During the past two decades, Namport has grown substantially, in both size and significance, from a minor national port to a key role player in the SADC region.
 With its recent substantial infrastructural investment in expanding the facilities at the Port of Walvis Bay, it is set to increase its relevance even more.